Fiat Chrysler's Marchionne dies, shares dive on profit slide

-He had fallen gravely ill after what the company had described as shoulder surgery in a Zurich hospital.
+Marchionne had fallen gravely ill after what the company had described as shoulder surgery at a Zurich hospital.
 He was replaced as chief executive last weekend after Fiat Chrysler (FCA) said his condition had worsened.

-As eulogies flooded in, FCA shares fell up to 10 percent as investors digested an unexpected 35 percent fall in net profit, well below market forecasts.
+As eulogies flooded in, FCA shares fell more than 16 percent as investors digested an unexpected 11 percent fall in adjusted operating profit, well below market forecasts.

 "Unfortunately, what we feared has come to pass.
 Sergio Marchionne, man and friend, is gone," FCA Chairman John Elkann, scion of the controlling Agnelli family, said in a statement.